 Until recently, most states used a three-factor formula based on the Uniform Division of Income for Tax Purposes Act to determine the portion of corporate income taxable in the state.
 That formula gave equal weight to the shares of a corporation’s payroll, property, and sales in the state.
 In the last 20 years, however, states have moved toward formulas that either weight more heavily or rely exclusively on sales within the state to apportion income.
 By using the portion of a corporation’s sales rather than employment or property to determine tax liability, states hope to encourage companies to relocate or to expand their operations within these states.

 How Much Do Corporate Income Tax Rates Differ across States?

-In 2015, top corporate income tax rates ranged from 4.53 percent (in North Dakota) to 12.0 percent (in Iowa) (figure 1).
+In 2016, top corporate income tax rates ranged from 4 percent (in Kansas and North Carolina) to 12.0 percent (in Iowa) (figure 1).
 Five states (Alaska, Iowa, Minnesota, New Jersey, and Pennsylvania) and DC had top corporate income tax rates at or above 9.0 percent.
-Seven others (Colorado, Florida, Mississippi, North Carolina, North Dakota, South Carolina, and Utah) had top rates below 6.0 percent.
+Nine others (Arizona, Colorado, Florida, Kansas, Mississippi, North Carolina, North Dakota, South Carolina, and Utah) had top rates below 6.0 percent.

 Urban-Brookings Tax Policy Center.
 “State and Local Finance Initiative Data Query System.”